 We see that in order to find our Lydian Mode, we must:

-Switching between the natural 4th note, and the sharp 4th note, changes a song's sound, and therefore feeling.
-Changing other notes gives us different Modes.
-To remember the Modes easier, use a Major Scale, and change (sharp or flat) notes to make a Mode:
+Switching between the natural 4th note, and the sharp 4th note, changes a song's sound and feeling.
+Correspondingly, altering scale notes will produce different Modes.
+Memorize which particular notes of a Major Scale that Modes change (sharp or flat):